isomerpages/nlb-biblioasia/_jan-to-mar-2013/Some Thoughts on the Theme of Death.md

 <center>(When I came back, I saw the corpses of the Chinese floating on the sea.
 Shot dead by the Japanese.
 From one corner of the beach to the other, I saw probably five hundred to six hundred corpses.
 Some were tied up, some were bayoneted.)</center>

-In my search for records on death, archivists at the Archives pointed me to one of the few written records of death during the Japanese Occupation that had been secretly kept by the chief record clerk, Benjamin Cheah Hoi, and the medical officer, Dr Lee Kek Soon.
-As stated by the Superintendant of Prisons in a memo dated 26 September, 1945 to the British Military Administration:
+In my search for records on death, archivists at the National Archives pointed me to one of the few written records of death during the Japanese Occupation that had been secretly kept by the chief record clerk, Benjamin Cheah Hoi, and the medical officer, Dr Lee Kek Soon.
+As stated by the Superintendent of Prisons in a memo dated 26 September 1945 to the British Military Administration:

-<center>(T)wo records were kept secretly by two members of the Prison Staff.
+<center>[T]wo records were kept secretly by two members of the Prison Staff.
 Realising the value such documents I feel quite certain that if the Japanese officials had discovered this existence, the lives of the two people concerned would have been “written off ”.</center>

 <center>To the best of my knowledge, the deaths or executions of prisoners that is nonEuropean, were withheld from the public and it appears to me that many hundreds of people in the island and possibly the Mainland, would have their fears and doubts laid aside, especially so in legal and martial (sic) obligations.</center>